Brit + Co Logo

 Woman in white gown and pearls stands by a wall, looking to the side.

-The recent adaptation of Wuthering Heights has caused quite a stir amongst movie-goers.
+The most recent adaptation of Wuthering Heights has caused quite a stir amongst movie-goers.
 While some audiences love the liberties director Emerald Fennell took on Emily Brontë’s classic novel, others believe she owes the 19th-century author an apology.
 Whether you are pro-the remake or against it, there’s no denying one thing: it’s quite the engaging adaptation.

 Wet glass with red text: "S\u00e9ance on a Wet Afternoon" by Mark McShane.